Cawarnold/MyApp/GUIDE_NOTES.md

 I have updated my local django to 1.8, but the cloud9 django is 1.7

+May need to clone root env then replace root environment

 ### Conda Environments
 ## List all environments
 			conda info --envs